 Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?

-No c.
-Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?